mvcisback/LogicalLens/README.md

 coarse characterization and then refine this characterization as needed.
 For example, consider computing the unique intersection of a line from the origin and the threshold surfaces.
-If two boundaries are close together, then they need have similar intersection points.
+If two boundaries are close together, then they need to have similar intersection points.
 We show below how to do this using `logical_lens`.
 Note that instead of the intersection point, we return how far along the line `[0, 1]` the intersection occurs.